YJ-circle/SmartThings/README.md

 # Edge Drivers

-_Edge Driver_ is key to the local operation of the SmartThings platform, handling communication between IoT devices and the SmartThings hub.
+_Edge Driver_ is crucial to the local operation of the SmartThings platform, facilitating communication between IoT devices and the SmartThings hub.

-_Local operation_ means that the system functions properly even in environments where the internet is unavailable.
+_Local operation_ ensures that the system functions properly even in environments without internet access.

 ---